AIMS-UN/AIMS/README.md

 > 7 containers for microservices\
 > 1 container for the gateway\
 > 1 container for the message broker\
+> 1 container for the web application\
-> In total 15 containers
+> In total 16 containers

 > Each part of the project have a different git repository with its own
 > documentation and deployment instructions and files.